erl67/battleship.js/README.md

 4. The game is also hosted on my personal server at http://cs1520.ericlaslo.com/page2/
 5. The files in the root directory will run the game.
 They are a duplicate of the /WebContent verion.
 Eclipse doesn't put then there natively.
 So I just made a duplicate copy.
 6. Ocean surprises aren't fixed.
 They will move around during the game.
+7. If you get try to place two ships in the same spot the game will reset (because I didn't have time clear them manually).
+So player 1 will have to re-enter positions if player 2 does it.